11 Most Interesting Colombian Christmas Traditions

 5. Christmas Food in Colombia Part 1: Colombian Christmas Eve Meal

-Unlike my home country of the US where Christmas Day itself is usually the most important celebration, the night of December 24 is the main celebration of Christmas in Colombia and when most will have big family get togethers.
+Unlike my home country of the US where Christmas Day itself is usually the most important family celebration and feast day, the night of December 24 is the main celebration of Christmas in Colombia and when most will have big family get togethers and share a meal.

 It’s common to have a meal, and many people also go out and party (or just party with family at their house!).

 If you happen to be traveling in Colombia during Christmas time, many restaurants do a special meal for Christmas Eve.
-You often have to buy tickets or make reservations ahead of time to do this, so be sure to check out if there are any restaurants offering it if you want to be sure you get a spot.
+You often have to buy tickets or make reservations ahead of time to get a spot at popular places, so you might want to check on that ahead of time.

-If you happen to be in Cartagena, you might want to check what places on my list of 50 restaurants to try in Cartagena offer the traditional Colombian Christmas Eve Dinner.
+If you happen to be in Cartagena, you might want to check what places on my list of best restaurants to try in Cartagena offer the traditional Colombian Christmas Eve Dinner.

-Pernil de Cerdo, technically meant to be pork leg but often made with pork shoulder, is the most common meat served for Christmas dinner in Colombia but you may also see pork loin, beef roasts, or occasionally, turkey.
+Pernil de Cerdo, technically meant to be pork leg but often made with pork shoulder, is the most common meat served for Christmas dinner in Colombia.
+You may also see pork loin, beef roasts, or occasionally, turkey.

 While usually not eaten for Christmas Eve, another traditional Colombian Christmas food is tamals, called pastels in Cartagena.